 Remind yourself of something very silly each day.
 Something that you have seen or heard before – something funny – that always makes you laugh.

 Laughter is one of the simplest but most powerful tools to achieve happiness.
 And it’s surprisingly easy to accomplish.
 Just think of that silly joke or memory and allow yourself to laugh for a minute.

 The next step is to be grateful for that laughter.

 This video below usually does the trick for me.
-You see what I mean with silly?
-It doesn't matter what exactly cracks you up, as long as it gets the job done. 😉
+Can you see what I mean with silly?
+It doesn’t matter what exactly cracks you up, as long as it gets the job done. 😉

 Are you able to go outside and go for a walk at this very moment?